Aperture - Libya

 ____________

-Dapper gentlemen relax on café chairs under stone colonnades - a beautiful architectural leftover of Italian imperialism, gaze out on Libya’s horizon as it starts to open to the free world.
+Dapper gentlemen relax on café chairs under stone colonnades - a beautiful architectural leftover of Italian imperialism- gaze out on Libya’s horizon as it starts to open to the free world.
 Above the men is scrawled graffiti that reads ‘Eminem’.
-Kids on Japanese motorcycles scoot around the city’s Assah al Khadra square, heading home to play on Sony PlayStation or watch ‘Friends’ on satellite TV.

 Before I went, my idea of the country consisted of TV images of Muammar Qaddafi, and a few catchphrases: ‘Lockerbie’, ‘terrorist state’, ‘sanctions’.
 I was interested in seeing what Libya’s larger reality looked like.

-Libya’s interaction with the West has been tense at the best of times, and explosive at the worse over the past three decades.
-Qaddafi’s support for an independent Palestinian state and for the Iranian Revolution placed him at loggerheads with US foreign policy.
-The low points in US-Libya relations came during the Reagan administration with the bombing of Berlin disco in 1986, and of Pan Am Flight 103 over Lockerbie, Scotland in 1988.
+Libya’s interaction with the West has been tense at the best of times, and explosive at the worst over the past three decades.
+Qaddafi’s support for an independent Palestinian state and the Iranian Revolution placed him at loggerheads with US foreign policy.
+The low points in US-Libya relations came during the Reagan administration with the bombing of a Berlin disco in 1986, and of Pan Am Flight 103 over Lockerbie, Scotland in 1988.
 Libya was implicated in both attacks.

-But of course 35 years of oppression do not just go away, and paranoia remains palpable in the air.
-Also, the country’s economy is by no means on solid ground with borders opening to the rest of Africa, the ranks of jobless Libyans are being swollen with refugees.
+But of course, 35 years of oppression do not just go away, and paranoia remains palpable in the air.
+Also, the country’s economy is by no means on solid ground, with borders opening to the rest of Africa, the ranks of jobless Libyans are being swollen with refugees.

-'This Is Libya' was the Aperture Foundation's first commissioned photographic essay and supported by a grant from The Joy of Giving Something / Forward Thinking Museum
+'This Is Libya' was the Aperture Foundation's first commissioned photographic essay and was supported by a grant from The Joy of Giving Something / Forward Thinking Museum

 Words and Images - Jason Florio